DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

                 - maintain a fixed position above a terrestrial location, and ground stations can use fixed antennas
                 - larger transmission footprint than MEO, but higher latency

+- **Network Performance Metrics**:
+  -  Bandwidth: The maximum amount of data or capacity that can be transmitted over a network in a given amount of time.
+Theoretical maximum transfer rate.
+Key: A highway with many lanes can carry more cars than a highway with only one lane.
+  -  Throughput: The actual amount of data successfully transferred over the network in a given amount of time.
+Actual data transfer rate considering factors like latency, packet loss and congestion.
+Key: How many cars actually pass through a toll booth per hour, not just how many cars the highway can theoretically handle.
+  -  Latency: The time it takes for a data packet to travel from the source to the destination.
+It has an inverse relationship to throughput.
+  -  Jitter: The variation in time delay between data packets arriving.
+Affects QOS for real-time applications.
+Key: If some cars on a highway arrive faster than others even though they left at the same time.
+  -  Signal to Noise Ratio (SNR): A measure of the signal strength relative to background noise.
+Commonly used in wireless communications.
+Key: How clearly you can hear someone speaking in a noisy room; higher SNR means a clearer signal and less interferance.
+- **Network Segmentation**: Benefits include boosting performance where system that need to communicate are located in the same segment.
+It reduces communication problems such as broadcast storms to individual segments, and improves security by isolating traffic to segments
+  - Intranet: Data traffic that moves between a data center and external networks or clients.
+  - Extranet: A controlled private network allowing access to partners, vendors, or clients.
+This section of the network has been sectioned off to act as as an intranet for the private network but also to serve information to the public internet.
+A cross between the internet and the intranet.
+  - DMZ: A buffer zone between the internal network and the external network, hosting public-facing services.
+An extranet for public consumption.
+Typically labelled perimeter network.
+ - **Physical Segmentation**:
+   - Out-of-Band: physically seperating networks into distinct zones using hardware.
+It is an alternate communication path for different types of traffic.
+   - Air Gap: Complete physical isolation of a network by having no wired or wireless communications.
+Common in high security government networks or critical infrastructures e.g industrial systems and public utilities.
+ - **Logical Segmentation**:
+   - In-Band: seperate networks by configuring routers, switches, firewalls to control traffic flow e.g subnets, VLANs
+   - Virtual Routing and Forwarding: facilitates the co-existence of multiple routing table instances on a router simultenously
+   - Virtual Domain: Network segments/chunks created through logical segmentation techniques like VRFs.
+In the VRF context, they are called VRF domains.
+Virtual domains (often referred to as virtual contexts or virtual systems) allow for the creation of separate, isolated security domains within a single firewall or security device.
+ - **Micro-Segmentation**: involves creating fine-grained, policy-driven segments that can isolate individual workloads or devices.
+It takes the concept of logical segmentation to a more granular level.
+The small segments contain specific workload or functionally similar or identical nodes.
+It limits scope of breach and lateral movement.
+Cisco Trsutsec is an example of Micro segmentation.

 - 4.1.8 Cellular networks (e.g. 4G, 5G)

     - A cellular network or a wireless network is the primary communications technology used by many mobile devices